nasz8f/4330-7330_Final_Project/C#.md

 ### Instance Reference in Data Type:
 * C# uses the this parameter to refer to the current instance of a class.
 The 'this' keyword can also be used as a modifier for an extension method.

+* In C#, getter and setters must be written using the 'get' and set' accessors.
+The get accessor is executed when a property is read while the set accessor is executed when a property is assigned a new value.

+* C# supports backing variables.
+A backing variable is a private field that stores the data exposed by a public property.
+In C# a backing variable is referred to as a backing store or backing field.

+* A calculated property can be a replacement for a method in C# as long as they don't take a noticable amount of time.
+It is when one property is computed by another.

  ____________________________________________________________________________________________________________________________________________